-Do not count money from another person as income (see #41 for policies regarding money received from another person through an inheritance, bequest, or devise).
+Do not count money from another person as income (see Section 16.2 #43 Inheritances, Bequests, and Devices) for policies regarding money received from another person through an inheritance, bequest, or devise).

-Example 6: Mimi receives \$500 each month from her parents.
+Example Mimi receives \$500 each month from her parents.
 She is not expected to pay back this money.
-The \$500 is not counted as income for BadgerCare Plus eligibility.
+The 6 \$500 is not counted as income for BadgerCare Plus eligibility.

-Note: If money received from another person is in exchange for goods or services (such as an informal arrangement in which someone rents a room in his or her house) and if the payment is regular and predictable, it should be counted.
-See Section 16.4.3.1 Income Sources for information on counting rental income.
+If money received from another person is in exchange for goods or services (such as an informal arrangement in which someone rents a room in his or her house) and if the payment is regular and predictable, it should be counted.
+See SECTION 16.4.3.1 INCOME SOURCES for information on counting rental income.

-Example 7: Jeremy pays Micah \$300 each month to live in a room in Micah's house.
-Micah and Jeremy do not have a formal lease agreement, but the payment is regular and predictable.
-Count the \$300/month as income for BadgerCare Plus eligibility.
+Example Jeremy pays Micah \$300 each month to live in a room in Micah's house.
+Micah and Jeremy do not have zampie a formal lease agreement, but the payment is regular and predictable.
+Count the \$300/month as / income for BadgerCare Plus eligibility.

-41. Inheritances, Bequests, and Devises
+43. Inheritances, Bequests, and Devises